jesulink2514/Xamarin-Galleries/README.md

 ### Youtube video

-This is the url for the [Youtube video] (https://youtu.be/GKowCzz9kyo), that shows how the app works.
+This is the url for the [Youtube video](https://youtu.be/GKowCzz9kyo), that shows how the app works.